acaibowlz/Whoosh/README.md

 - **Edit**: With markdown editor, writing is easy.

 - **All-in-one**: Want to keep it simple?
-Manage blogposts and projects in one place with Blogyourway.
+Manage blogposts and projects in one place with Whoosh.

 - **SEO**: Define unique slug for your posts and projects.